 What I love most of Christian sidewalk counselors is that we aren't just there to tell them there is an option but we are able to share with them the life-saving truth of the Gospel of Jesus Christ.
 He is the One who can change lives and hearts.
 Knowing they aren't alone and we will help them through every step in keeping their baby is reaching out to them with the love of Christ.

 Over 1 million babies are killed each year in the U.S. And chances are that this is happening just down the street from you.
 Anybody can make a forever difference, just by being willing to step out onto the sidewalk for these lives.

 Thoughts for Christian Women who have had an abortion on Forgiveness:

 I want to share some encouraging words to you if you have had an abortion and are now a Christian – there is no sin beyond the reach of God's grace.
 God sees us at our worst and still loves us.
-True freedom and forgiveness is only found through a relationship with Jesus Christ.
+True freedom and forgiveness are only found through a relationship with Jesus Christ.
 If you find yourself feeling unforgiven it's time to go back to the truths of God's Word and remind yourself as it says in Romans 8:1 – “Therefore, there is now no condemnation for those who are in Christ Jesus.”

 My Abortion Testimony on Haven Today's Radio Program